IS200VTURH1ACB - Turbine Specific Primary Trip Board

 Fast Overspeed Trip

 In certain specialized scenarios demanding an accelerated overspeed trip response, the VTUR system offers Fast Overspeed Trip algorithms, designed to enhance safety measures in critical turbine operations.
-This feature allows the activation of faster overspeed trip mechanisms, ensuring rapid response times during specific operational conditions.
+This feature allows the activation of faster-overspeed trip mechanisms, ensuring rapid response times during specific operational conditions.

 Enabling VTUR Fast Overspeed Trip Algorithms